roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster management/Create Kubernetes clusters/Create a dedicated Kubernetes cluster.md

             -   If you select **Terway**, an ENI is shared among multiple pods.
 A secondary IP address of the ENI is assigned to each pod. |
         |**Pod CIDR Block**|If you set Network Plug-in to **Flannel**, you must set **Pod CIDR Block**.

 The CIDR block specified by **Pod CIDR Block** cannot overlap with that of the VPC or the CIDR blocks of existing ACK clusters in the VPC.
 After you create the cluster, you cannot modify the pod CIDR block.
 The Service CIDR block cannot overlap with the pod CIDR block.
-For more information about subnetting for ACK clusters, see [Assign CIDR blocks to resources in a Kubernetes cluster under a VPC](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Assign CIDR blocks to resources in a Kubernetes cluster under a VPC.md). |
+For more information about subnetting for ACK clusters, see [Plan CIDR blocks for an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Network management/Plan CIDR blocks for an ACK cluster.md). |
         |**Terway Mode**|If you select **Terway** for **Network Plug-in**, you must set **Terway Mode**.

         -   Select or clear **Assign One ENI to Each Pod**.